Helios University Hospital Wuppertal

 Helios University Hospital Wuppertal is a tertiary care provider and the largest healthcare facility in the region.
 The hospital operates based on Witten/Herdecke University.
 The hospital covers almost all medical services, specializing in the conservative and surgical treatment of heart diseases.

-The university clinic includes 26 departments and many specialized centres and institutes.
-The hospital's 2,500 employees serve more than 50,000 patients annually, providing state-of-the-art inpatient, outpatient and preventive care.
+The university clinic includes 26 departments and many specialized centers and institutes.
+The hospital's 2,500 employees serve more than 50,000 patients annually, providing state-of-the-art inpatient, outpatient, and preventive care.
 In addition, the medical team performs over 100,000 outpatient procedures per year.
-The hospital is designed for 1000 beds in single, double, triple and quadruple rooms.
-Each room has a comfortable, automatically adjustable bed, private bathroom, wardrobe, TV and telephone.
+The hospital is designed for 1000 beds in single, double, triple, and quadruple rooms.
+Each room has a comfortable, automatically adjustable bed, private bathroom, wardrobe, TV, and telephone.

 Helios University Hospital Wuppertal is a quality medical service using the most modern and minimally invasive methods.
 The interdisciplinary approach of highly qualified and experienced doctors and nurses guarantees patients the best medical services.
 According to Focus magazine, the Helios University Hospital Wuppertal is one of the best institutions in Germany.
-The medical centre is certified by the German Society of Traumatology, the German Stroke Society, the German Society of Cardiology, and the German Cancer Society, which confirms the quality of medical services.
+The medical center is certified by the German Society of Traumatology, the German Stroke Society, the German Society of Cardiology, and the German Cancer Society, which confirms the quality of medical services.
 In addition to caring for patients, the hospital's specialists are also involved in research and teaching.
-The main direction of research is "integrative and person-centred healthcare".
-That includes integrated medical approaches in which the focus is on the disease in question and the individual as a whole.
+The main direction of research is "integrative and person-centered healthcare".
+That includes integrated medical approaches focusing on the disease in question and the individual as a whole.

-The hospital's departments include dermatology, oncology, anesthesiology, neurology, psychotherapy, orthopaedics, gynaecology, obstetrics, and cardiology.
-In addition, the hospital has several highly specialized centres for treating a particular disease, such as the Breast Center, the Spine Center and the National Stroke Center.
+The hospital's departments include dermatology, oncology, anesthesiology, neurology, psychotherapy, orthopedics, gynecology, obstetrics, and cardiology.
+In addition, the hospital has several highly specialized centers for treating a particular disease, such as the Breast Center, the Spine Center, and the National Stroke Center.
 The hospital is equipped with only the latest equipment and technology because doctors and nurses strive to provide the best individual medical care for all their patients.

-Should I choose Helios University Hospital Wuppertal for cancer treatment?
+Should I choose Helios Hospital Wuppertal for cancer treatment?

 As part of an interdisciplinary approach, the oncology consultation develops individual therapy for each patient.
-The team uses intraoperative electron beam therapy, hyperthermic intraperitoneal chemoperfusion and thermal ablation for the best results in preventing cancer relapse.
+The team uses intraoperative electron beam therapy, hyperthermic intraperitoneal chemoperfusion, and thermal ablation to prevent cancer relapse.